R-luiz/LOL-Champion-stats-calculator/README.md

 # League of Legends Fiora Damage Calculator

-A Python CLI and library that calculates Fiora's exact post-mitigation damage against any target, including auto attacks, ability combos, keystone rune interactions, and time-based DPS optimization.
+A Python CLI and library that calculates Fiora's exact post-mitigation damage against any target, including auto attacks, ability combos, keystone rune interactions, sustain healing, and time-based DPS optimization.
+Includes a **live mode** that reads your in-game stats in real time via the Riot Live Client Data API.
 All formulas and values sourced from the official [LoL Wiki](https://wiki.leagueoflegends.com/en-us/).
+Pure Python, no external dependencies.

 ## Copilot / AI Assistant Prompt